sergaks/y-scripts/README.md

 ```

 ## Usage
-- Open shell and navigate to hybris folder.
+- Open shell and navigate to a hybris folder - usually it's project/repository root.
 It isn't required to open hybris/bin/platform dir and setantenv.
-Just open your repository root or project folder.
 - Scripts can identify where is nearest hybris platform based on current working directory
 - If there is ambiguity in hybris platform selection scripts fail and returns non-zero code